Mdzingo/modernized-record-keeping/README.md

 # Modernized Record Keeping API

-A FastAPI application for managing records with CRUD operations.
+A FastAPI application for managing records with CRUD operations, deployable both locally and to AWS Lambda.

 ## Features